-The President and Vice Presidents will make up the Executive Committee of the Student Government Assembly.
+The President, Vice President of Student Government Affairs, and the Chairs will make up the Executive Committee of the Student Government Assembly.
 This Committee will act as an advisory body for the President and approve all appointments.

-5) Staff

-a) The Executive Committee may hire a paid, independent Secretary to keep minutes at Assembly meetings as well as a Webmaster to maintain the website.
-The President may create additional unpaid staff positions and make appointments to them with the approval of the Executive

-Committee.
-This includes the Director of Programming who will be appointed by the Executive Committee, will act under its purview, and will attend Assembly meetings but not vote.
+- 5) Staff - a) The Executive Committee may hire a paid, independent Secretary to keep minutes at Assembly meetings as well as a Webmaster to maintain the website.
+The President may create additional unpaid staff positions and make appointments to them with the approval of the Executive Committee.
+This includes the Director of Programming Operations and Communications, who will be appointed by the Executive Committee, will act under its purview, and will attend Assembly meetings but not vote.

-Article 4.Procedure
+Article 4.
+Procedure